Single-use cups, containers, and other debris along the edge of Pala Lagoon.

 Implementing Alternatives to Plastic Food Packaging in American Samoa

-Arizona State University is engaging American Samoa Community College students in the identification and selection of alternatives to single-use plastic food containers in collaboration with the community and businesses of Nu’uuli and Pago Pago.
+Arizona State University engaged American Samoa Community College students in the identification and selection of alternatives to single-use food containers in collaboration with the community and businesses of Nu’uuli and Pago Pago.

 Type of Project: Prevention